The Investing Portfolio That Survives Economic Collapse

 First, let's go over a recap of Chris Cole's dragon portfolio we’ve discussed before.
 If you don’t know what the dragon portfolio is, you can click here to learn more.

-Our charts run in cycles.
-Chris Cole calls these cycles hawk or serpent, as shown in the image.
+Our economy operates in cycles.
+Chris Cole calls these cycles hawk or serpent cycles, as shown in the image.

 A serpent cycle starts off very strong due to: